 © 2012 Tim Dagoberg, Music "Accustom" by Agatsuma

-In addition to the live performances, an abundance of traditional Japanese cuisine will be offered, including the famous open pit, charcoal grilled chicken teriyaki dinner, udon (Japanese cold noodles), sushi, edamame and grilled corn on the cob.
-For dessert try the kintoki (Japanese snow cone topped with sweet azuki beans).
-Premium Japanese beer, Sapporo, will also be available for purchase.
+Food: In addition to the live performances, an abundance of traditional Japanese cuisine will be offered, including charcoal grilled chicken teriyaki dinner, teriyaki grilled veggi-burger dinner, udon (Japanese cold noodles), sushi, SPAM® Musubi, edamame and grilled corn on the cob.
+For dessert try the kintoki (snow cone topped with sweet azuki beans) or our Hawaiian Shave Ice.
+Japanese beer and sake will also be available for purchase.